LucasM-eng/Marinho/README.md

 # Marinho
-Appendix and curious in data science
+Learner and curious in data science